 Why It’s Essential To Have Fresh Air In The Home

-Plenty of people are firm believers in airing out the home.
+Plenty of people are firm believers in airing out and having fresh air in the home.
 You may see some people airing their blankets and pillows outside each day, or opening all their windows, regardless of the outside temperature.

 But, what are the true benefits of doing this?
 Is there really any point to it?